 Cloud Security 101: Data Redaction Drives GCP Security

-Google Cloud always addresses the cloud security and compliance needs of today’s IT leaders.
-To remain a top competitor in the cloud computing space, it offers crucial security features for GCP to avoid data loss and security breaches.
+Google Cloud always addresses vital cloud security and compliance needs of today's IT leaders by offering crucial security features to avoid data loss and security breaches in Google Cloud Platform.

 Data Loss Prevention and Data Redaction

-One major control is Data Loss Prevention (DLP) system for Google Cloud Platform.
-This vital feature locates and redacts sensitive data with speed and efficiency.
+One major control is Data Loss Prevention (DLP) system.
+This feature locates and redacts sensitive data with speed and efficiency.
 Users can scan their own sensitive data for information like payment card numbers, passport information or Social Security numbers and quickly classify and redact it.
 It goes a long away to mitigating data breach threats.

 If you’ve ever had to identify sensitive data for security purposes, you know that data redaction can be a labor-intensive task for companies with massive amounts of data to manage.
 That’s where Google’s advanced technology makes data redaction more efficient and accurate.
 Google always keeps cloud security top of mind.